Effect of thermalized charm on heavy quark energy loss: Introduction

 In all the previous studies it has been established that in the medium the heavy flavor energy loss is plagued with infrared divergences.
 In the non-relativistic plasma, this can be removed with the help of the Coulomb or electric interaction.
 However, the problem becomes nontrivial with the relativistic plasma where both the electric and the magnetic interactions are important.
 To circumvent the problem, the usual way is to implement Braaten and Yuan's prescription \cite{yuan91}.
-In this prescription, one separates the integration into two domains with an arbitrary cut off momentum scale $q^* (gT\ll q^* \ll T)$.
-In the domain of exchange of hard gluons, (where, momentum ($q$) transfer $q\sim T$) one uses a tree level propagator and in the region of soft transfer (where $q\sim gT$) hard thermal loop (HTL) corrected propagator is required providing the necessary screening that cuts off the IR divergence at the Debye scale $gT$ \cite{pisarski90,braaten91}.
-It is important to note that both the contributions from the hard as well as the soft sectors must be added together to cancel the intermediate momentum scale making the final result independent of this arbitrary cut-off scale ~\cite{thomaeloss2}.
+In this prescription, one separates the integration into two domains with an arbitrary cut off momentum scale $q^* (gT\ll q^* \ll T)$ where $g^2=4\pi \alpha_s$ and $T$ is defined as the temperature of the partonic medium.
+In the domain of exchange of hard gluons, (where, momentum ($q$) transfer $q\sim T$) one uses a tree level propagator and in the region of soft transfer (where $q\sim gT$) hard thermal loop (HTL) corrected propagator is required to provide the necessary screening from the infra-red (IR) divergence at the Debye scale $gT$ \cite{pisarski90,braaten91}.
+It is important to note that both the contributions from the hard as well as the soft sectors must be added together to cancel the intermediate momentum scale making the final result independent of this arbitrary cut-off parameter ~\cite{thomaeloss2}.
 In the current paper, we adopt the method of Braaten and Yuan to compute heavy quark energy loss.

-The effects of running coupling has also been incorporated in the formalism.
-In finite temperature bath effective field theory uses running of the QCD coupling at very high temperature $T\gg \Lambda_{s}$.
-The effect of the running of coupling has already been implemented to compute the heavy quark energy loss and high $p_T$ photon spectrum \cite{braun07,peigne08b,braun07b,lusaka11}.
-In the current paper, we present the computation of heavy quark energy loss in the fixed coupling limit.
-This approximation is well justified since the coupling constant does not vary much in the range of probed momenta.
-Next we exhibit the same derivation with the implementation of running of coupling constant.
+We also incorporate the effects of running coupling ($\alpha_{eff}$) in the calculation.
+In QCD medium, effective field theory imposes running of the coupling constant instead of a fixed one at very high temperature ($T\gg \Lambda_{s}$).
+Implementation of running coupling has already been used to compute various physical quantities since past few years \cite{uphoff11, gossiaux08, peigne08b,lusaka11,tolos13}.
+Here, we employ the parametrization of $\alpha_{eff}$ in the time-like sector from Ref.\cite{dokshitzer96} by extending it to the the space-like sector \cite{dokshitzer96, gossiaux08, uphoff11}.
+This is a non-perturbative technique where $\alpha_{eff}$ remains finite even in the infrared domain \cite{dokshitzer96}.
+The computation of heavy quark energy loss with thermalized $c\bar{c}$ in the medium using $\alpha_{eff}$ is another new component of the current manuscript.
+These improvisations aim at studying the experimental values of $R_{AA}(p_T)$ and $v_2(p_T)$ complementing the theoretical predictions.